 A young looking lady, probably in her early twenties, quickly noticed my arrival and stepped off from the front desk to greet me.
 ‘Hello, are you here for a haircut?’ she asked politely.
 ‘Yeah, it’s well, actually my second time in a salon today.’
 I replied shyly as I ran my fingers through my rattled head of hair.
 She seemed to have understood my point quickly.
 ‘Take a seat, I will be right with you.’ she said with a smile.
 I took a seat at one of the salon chairs as she quickly emerged again, from a door just behind the front desk.

-She had now a hairdressing pouch strapped around her waist, and unfolded a white hairdressing cape as she began a series of questions about my hair.
+She had returned with a hairdressing pouch strapped around her waist, and began to unfold a neatly ironed hairdressing cape that was white in colour.
+Simultaneously, she began a series of questions about my hair.
 Basic hair salon procedure, where hairdressers find out about colour and chemical history, how often a client styles her hair and more.
 These questions were important for a hairdresser to formulate the final hairstyle for a client.

-I answered as she questioned, but personally did not have any particular end-look in mind; all I knew now was that I wanted to get rid of this terrible mess on my head.
+I answered honestly as she questioned, but when asked if I had any particular end-look in mind, I couldn’t answer.
+All I knew momentarily was that I wanted to get rid of this terrible mess on my head.
 It was so uncomfortable to live with my hair like this, I would rather hack it all off super short.
 At least then, it would look neater and feel cleaner.

-‘Hmm, it seems like I may have just the style for you.
-Would you be interested in getting a whole new look?
+‘Hmm, it seems like I may be able to create a hairstyle fitting for you.
+Would you be interested in getting a hair makeover?
 Pixies are pretty trendy these days, easy to style and look neat,’ she proposed after learning sufficiently about my hair after the quizzing.
 I deliberated at her sudden suggestion, but was not going to refuse her outright – I certainly did not expect to get my hair cut that short, and I actually haven’t had short hair since I was 12.
 At this stage, I was actually surprised that I was actually considering her suggestion, despite how much I loved keeping a thick head of long locks.

 Seeing that I was not immediately put off by her suggestion as most long-haired customers would, she folded up my hair to give off the illusion of short hair on me, and pulled the front towards the side to resemble a side fringe.
 Brilliant marketing, letting the client know what she is in for before actually getting it.
 ‘I could cut the sides and back pretty close, but keep the top section considerably longer with a sideswept fringe,’ she said with an almost questioning tone.
 She was beaming now, with the prospect of chopping off whatever is left of my locks very possible.